- Water and land-based habitat restoration

 Funding is based upon the scoring and ranking recommendations of the Technical Review Panel.

-The panel reviews project applications to ensure that the projects create actual environmental and job benefits, have costs that do not outweigh the anticipated benefits, and have a high likelihood of being successful.
+The panel reviews applications to ensure that the projects create actual environmental and job benefits, have costs that do not outweigh the anticipated benefits, and have a high likelihood of being successful.
 To do so, team members review applications, visit project sites, and provide feedback to grant applicants.

 The grants are submitted to the state Legislature for funding consideration.